Vantiq/vantiq-extension-sources/udpSource/README.md

 *	MapTransformer -- Shifts contents of Maps and nested Maps
 *	config.sample.json -- A sample configuration file for ConfigurableUDPSource

+## How to Run ConfigurableUDPSource

+1. Clone this repository
+2.

 ## Server Config File

 The server config file must be in JSON format.
 ConfigurableUDPSource runs using either the config file specified as the first argument or the file 'config.json' in the working directory.
 The options are as follows